-Materialists often claim that people turn to a belief in an afterlife due to wishful-thinking and an inability to accept the finality of death.
-But it could just as easily be argued that materialists are so attached to their own beliefs that they are incapable of objectively assessing data that contradict them.
+Materialists often claim that people turn to a belief in an afterlife due to wishful thinking and an inability to accept the finality of death.
+But it could just as easily be argued that materialists are so attached to their own beliefs that they are incapable of objectively assessing data that contradicts them.
 The voluminous literature on paranormal, mediumistic and other ‘anomalous’ consciousness-related phenomena provides strong evidence for unseen worlds inhabited by normally unseen beings, including subtler bodies or souls of living and dead humans.

 This article surveys some of this evidence, but begins by outlining three differing viewpoints on the nature of the afterlife: Christian theology, spiritualism, and theosophy.